svenpaulsen/ts3client-improved-theme/README.md

 ## How to Install

-The when using the **.ts3_style** package, the TeamSpeak 3 Client should automatically extract all files to the corresponding directories.
+When using the **.ts3_style** package, the TeamSpeak 3 Client should automatically extract all files to the corresponding directories.
 For a manual installation, copy the **.qss** files and **improved** folder into one of the following directories:

 ### Windows
 `%%APPDATA%%\TS3Client\styles`